sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

 2. Can we have two proofs-of-concept that demonstrate both migrations?

    Two proof-of-concepts are possible and easy to do.
 The application architecture might be quite a bit different if we choose to use Platform as a Service (PaaS).
 The online sales application and web services would migrate to Azure App Service.
-SSRS would have to migrate to a Virtual Machine (unless we use the SSRS Azure alpha release).
+SSRS would have to migrate to a Virtual Machine using the [new Virtual Machine SSRS image](https://techcommunity.microsoft.com/t5/sql-server/azure-sql-vm-automatic-registration-and-reporting-services/ba-p/1783947) (unless we migrate to Power BI with the [RDL Migration tool](https://github.com/microsoft/RdlMigration)).
 The data warehouse can move to the cloud to take advantage of its scalability, security, and performance advantages.
 If it stays on-premises, then data movement from the Azure SQL OLTP database to the on-premises SQL Server 2019 Enterprise data warehouse would need to be addressed.
 Again, ExpressRoute might be needed.

 3. Do we need to rewrite all our applications for Azure SQL Database?